Skip to main content

 A. Join your team vaults

-- If you are not sure whether a password should be stored in your personal vault or in a shared team vault, please check with your Team Lead.
-When in doubt, store something in your personal vault, and wait for someone to ask for it to be shared, if and when that may occur
+• If you are not sure whether a credential should be in your personal vault or a shared team vault, check with your Team Lead.

-- If it is no longer necessary for something to be shared, change it so that it's only in your personal vault.
+• If it is no longer necessary for something to be shared in a vault, move it back to your personal vault.

 Thank you!